 The School Plots Program makes berms available each school year from September through June.
 Registration for 2013- 14 plots is closed.
 Registration for 2014-15 plots will open in August for the school year beginning in September.

 City Seedlings Summer Program

 The City Seedling Summer Program is a summer farm camp that invites children ages 3-6 years old and their parents to explore the farm during its most fruitful months.
 Together with a parent or caregiver, City Seedlings will spend time helping Battery Urban Farmers tend the summer crops, exploring the plants and creatures living on the farm, tasting fresh vegetables, creating art to bring home, and enjoying farm-themed story time on the lawn.
 Each session meets twice a week for two weeks, from 9:00am-11:00am on either Mondays/Wednesdays (A groups, 3-5 years) or Tuesdays/Thursdays (B groups, 4-6 years).

 How to Register

-The 2014 City Seedlings Summer Program will run July 7 to August 15.
-Registration will open in May.
-Click here to receive an email alert when registration is available.
+The 2014 City Seedlings Summer Program will run July 7 to August 14.
+Registration is now closed.